kszenes/tocPDF/README.md

 pip3 install tocPDF
 ```

-Alternatively, to install it manually, first, clone the repository using the following command:
+Alternatively, first clone the repository:

 ```shell
 git clone https://github.com/kszenes/tocPDF.git
 ```

-Then navigate into the base directory (toc-pdf-Package) of the project and install the package using pip:
+Then navigate into the base directory (toc-pdf-package) of the project and install the package using pip:

 ```shell
 pip3 install .